Short motorcycle gloves offer very similar protection to full-length summer motorcycle gloves but with a touch more freedom of movement.

 Versatile high-quality Gore-Tex glove

-Made from a leather and textile mix, these top-rated Gore-Tex gloves from Rukka are a great touring option or just a good bet for all-weather bikers.
-Fully waterproof, windproof and breathable thanks to the Gore-Tex X-Trafic membrane, they feature hard knuckle armour, a visor wipe and they have touchscreen compatible fingers.
+Made from a leather and textile mix, these top-rated gloves from Richa are a great touring option or just a good bet for all-weather bikers.
+Fully waterproof, windproof, and breathable thanks to the Gore-Tex membrane, they feature hard knuckle armour, soft scaphoid armour, leather reinforced palms, and adjustable wrist straps.

 Simple style hides top-notch protection